 In some cases, you may choose for the dentures to be made more secure with dental implants.
 Anywhere from one to four implants can completely transform a denture experience and give you the confidence and security you need.

 Dr Gahan is a registered prosthodontics specialist and has been fitting dentures for over 21 years.
 Here we answer some of the most common queries people have about dentures.
-If you have any more questions, feel free to drop Dr Gahan an email.
-Alternatively you can book a consultation with him at Finkle Hill Dental Care by calling 01977 682 200 or emailing email@example.com.
+If you would like to book a consultation with Dr Gahan, please get in touch with the team at Finkle Hill Dental Care by calling 01977 682 200 or emailing email@example.com.

 Are dentures better than implants?